Hi there, I'm Natasha

 DISCLAIMER

-The Nature Practice programs and mentoring are intended to educate and inspire you on your personal journey toward wellbeing and happiness.
+This is likely obvious, but just in case, the nature practice programs and mentoring are intended to educate and inspire you on your personal journey toward wellbeing and happiness.
 They are not intended to replace care best provided by qualified professionals and they are not a substitute for medical advice, diagnosis or treatment.

 Photography by Piccadilly Posh, Pete Longworth & Natasha Deganello Giraudie.